 Try contacting your local or hometown Jewish community organization — often called a “Jewish Federation.”
 If you are not sure where to turn, check out the North American Jewish Federation Directory for the organization(s) that apply to you.

 Member organizations of the International Association of Jewish Free Loans provide interest-free loans to help with a variety of financial needs.
 Eligibility and loan programs vary, contact your local agency for more information.

 Provides interest-free, cost-free loans to Jewish permanent residents of Northern California.
 Loans are available to help participants pay for tuition, program costs, travel expenses, and more.
 Northern California residents, as well as students from Northern California who are attending universities outside of the region, are eligible to apply.

 - The Alisa Flatow Memorial Scholarship Fund

-For particpants of post-high school study programs which earn college credits in Israel.
+For participants of post-high school study programs that earn college credits in Israel.
 The Fund is for those students who show academic promise in religious studies and a need for financial assistance to study in Israel.

 - American Jewish League, Israel University Scholarship